-It is also possible that reductions in vitamin D synthesis occur during post-lactational involution, further depleting vitamin D levels during this critical window of increased breast cancer risk.
+It is also possible that reductions in vitamin D synthesis occur during postlactational involution, further depleting vitamin D levels during this critical window of increased breast cancer risk.
 In rats and mice, it has recently been reported that the normal liver undergoes weaning-induced involution.
 Similar to the mammary gland, weaning-induced liver involution is characterized by epithelial cell death (i.e., hepatocytes), stromal remodeling, and immune cell influx (132).
 Critically, the rodent involuting liver also exhibits metabolic signatures of protein catabolism and oxidative stress.
-In postpartum women, indirect evidence of liver involution comes from a recent study which demonstrates that liver size increases with pregnancy, before returning to normal size post-wean (140).
-As the liver is a primary site of vitamin D synthesis, it is possible that during weaning-induced involution the liver is compromised in its ability to hydroxylase vitamin D. Albeit an untested hypothesis, this could result in reduced circulating concentrations of 25(OH)D during involution; a hallmark of vitamin D deficiency.
+In postpartum women, indirect evidence of liver involution comes from a recent study, which demonstrates that liver size increases with pregnancy, before returning to normal size post wean (140).
+As the liver is a primary site of vitamin D synthesis, it is possible that during weaning-induced involution the liver is compromised in its ability to hydroxylase vitamin D. Albeit an untested hypothesis, this could result in reduced circulating concentrations of 25(OH)D during involution-a hallmark of vitamin D deficiency.

-The importance of vitamin D in breast health across a reproductive cycle is further exemplified by the observation that key vitamin D genes-VDR, CYP24A1, and CYP27B1-are expressed in all major cell types in the breast (42,61,62,72,74,99), and that their expression is dynamically regulated in the mammary gland throughout a pregnancy, lactation, and wean reproductive cycle (Figure 2) (126,141).
+The importance of vitamin D in breast health across a reproductive cycle is further exemplified by the observation that key vitamin D genes, VDR, CYP24A1, and CYP27B1, are expressed in all major cell types in the breast (42, 61, 62, 72, 74, 99) and that their expression is dynamically regulated in the mammary gland throughout a pregnancy, lactation, and wean reproductive cycle (Fig. 2; refs.
+126, 141).
 Expression of VDR is upregulated during pregnancy, with increased expression persisting throughout lactation (142).
-Expression of VDR remains high during early involution, where it regulates apoptosis and glandular remodeling, before returning to low levels in the non-pregnant, quiescent breast (98,141-143)(Figure 2).
-Of note, expression of CYP24A1 and CYP27B1 peak during lactation and early involution, before returning to low levels in the quiescent breast (126,141,142,144)(Figure 2).
+Expression of VDR remains high during early involution, where it regulates apoptosis and glandular remodeling, before returning to low levels in the nonpregnant, quiescent breast (Fig. 2; refs.
+98, 141-143;).
+Of note, expression of CYP24A1 and CYP27B1 peak during lactation and early involution, before returning to low levels in the quiescent breast (Fig. 2; refs.
+126, 141, 142, 144).

 In sum, the increased demand for vitamin D during pregnancy and lactation, in combination with potentially reduced vitamin D synthesis within the involuting liver, is anticipated to enhance vitamin D deficiency for postpartum women.
 Indeed, vitamin D deficiency is exceptionally common among postpartum women (145-148).
-Recent meta-analyses report that 18-97% of pregnant and recently pregnant women are deficient for vitamin D, depending on the country and population studied (145,146).
-In the United States, vitamin D deficiency is observed in up to 72% of pregnant and recently pregnant women (147,148).
+Recent meta-analyses report that 18%-97% of pregnant and recently pregnant women are deficient for vitamin D, depending on the country and population studied (145, 146).
+In the United States, vitamin D deficiency is observed in up to 72% of pregnant and recently pregnant women (147, 148).

-We speculate that the accumulated vitamin D deficiency of pregnancy, lactation, and involution that is prevalent post-wean may exaggerate the tumor promotional attributes specific to the involuting breast and increase breast cancer risk in some postpartum women.
+We speculate that the accumulated vitamin D deficiency of pregnancy, lactation, and involution that is prevalent post wean may exaggerate the tumor promotional attributes specific to the involuting breast and increase breast cancer risk in some postpartum women.
 Restoring vitamin D to optimal levels during pregnancy, lactation, and involution may offer a new therapeutic approach for the management of postpartum breast cancer.
-Support for transiently targeting weaning-induced mammary gland involution with prevention strategies comes from rodent studies, which demonstrate that short-term administration of NSAIDs targeted only to the window of weaning-induced mammary gland involution significantly reduces postpartum mammary cancer incidence and slows disease progression (95,130).
+Support for transiently targeting weaninginduced mammary gland involution with prevention strategies